Operating and review console

 Emergency controls

-FLEET kill scope is primary until the next operator handoff.
+FLEET kill scope is primary until the next admin approval.

 Policy memory